mwelponer/cpp-pills/README.md

 if (ifs.is_open()) {
   std::cout << "File exists." << std::endl;

-  // You can proceed to read from or write to the file here if needed std::string line;
+  // You can proceed to read from the file here if needed std::string line;
-  while(getline(ifs, line)) {
+  while (std::getline(ifs, line)) {
-    if (line.find("somethingToSearch") != std::string::npos){
+    if (line.find("somethingToSearch") != std::string::npos) {
-      // somethingToSearch has been found
+      // "somethingToSearch" has been found
     }
   }